ansys/pyedb/doc/source/getting_started/index.rst

             :link: quickcode
             :link-type: doc

-            See a brief example of how PyEDB works.
+            See some brief code examples of how to use PyEDB.

    .. grid-item-card:: Versions and interfaces